Architecture Overview

 Flow Tracker

 The data store maintains 1:1 redundancy of the flow state.
-When a nodes goes down, state is replicated to other nodes.
+When a nodes goes down in case of software deployments or failures, state is replicated to other nodes, repopulating the primary and secondary nodes for each connection involved.

 Packet Processor